pip-blend360/churn_ai_demo/presentationV2.md

 Myth: AI reads your whole repo.
 Reality: It reads (most) files *on demand.*

-### Always Loaded Context - use AGENTS.md.
-* Most other models automatically read AGENTS.md  -- AGENTS.md is becoming a standard.
-* **Claude** automatically reads CLAUDE.md -- if you are using claude, point CLAUDE.md to AGENTS.md.

 Demo prompt:
 > What files have you read so far?